Frequently Asked Questions

 College readiness courses are 095 courses and ENG 101R (supported).

 If you have a college readiness need, you must enroll in needed developmental-level courses each semester you are enrolled at the University, whether enrolled as a full-or part-time student.
 You will have two consecutive semesters of enrollment to successfully complete each required course.
 Withdrawals from developmental courses count as a semester of enrollment.
 Not registering for the needed course also counts as a semester of enrollment.
 You must complete all required developmental courses by the end of the term in which you attempt your 45th credit hour, including college readiness hours.
-Students not completing college readiness requirements as outlined above will be developmentally dismissed from the University until the college readiness deficiencies are remediated by some alternative means, such as taking the appropriate course(s) at another institution or demonstrating proficiency with ACT, SAT, or COMPASS scores.
+Students not completing college readiness requirements as outlined above will be developmentally dismissed from the University until the college readiness deficiencies are remediated by some alternative means, such as taking the appropriate course(s) at another institution or demonstrating proficiency with ACT, SAT scores.

 There is an appeal process for students dismissed from the University.
 The appeal process is outlined in the letter of developmental dismissal that the student receives from the Registrar.